Well done on getting to the stage of preparing for a PhD viva! Below is some guidance based on being involved in Law PhD vivas in the UK and Ireland.

 g) that the degree should not be awarded and no resubmission permitted

 Of these, the most common by far are b,c,d.
-In practice, any of these usually mean you will get the PhD sooner or later.
-An award without corrections is unusual though not unheard of.
+In practice, any of these usually mean you will get the PhD sooner or later and examiners usually provided very specific feedback as to any amendments or corrections required.

 I also sometimes get asked ‘ I have reviewed the literature included in the thesis and I have also read some new literature.
 How far should I go with this update?
 Is it common to be asked about new books-articles in the field?’

-If something is very new ie post your submission then examiners might ask about it to hear your views but would not create problems if you have not had a chance to read.
-If of course you have and can discuss then that makes for a more interesting viva.
+If something is very new ie post your submission then examiners might ask about it to hear your views but would not create problems if you have not had a chance to read a recent source.
+If you have and can discuss then that makes for a more interesting viva.
 But the focus will be on the research available when you were writing the thesis.
 It is not uncommon for examiners to suggest you might look at specific authors if you have not already.

 Good, luck and remember: it is your day!
 These people have read every word in your thesis.
 ENJOY!